-The lack of static on a digital channel when the users switch from analog to digital radios is not an indication that the radio is not working properly.
+Radio users who switch from analog to digital radios often assume that the lack of static on a digital channel is an indication that the radio is not working properly.
+This is not the case.

 Digital technology quiets the transmission by removing the noise from the signal and allows only the clear voice or data information to be heard.